kgstorm/home-assistant-calorie-tracker/README.md

 ## iOS/Android widgets

-You can create a widget on your phone home screen that opens directly to the food analyzer screen.
+You can create a widget on your phone home screen that opens directly to the food analyzer screen or the chat assistant.

 ### iOS